marcelrodriguezricc/masters-thesis/README.md

 ## 📬 Contact

-For questions or collaboration, feel free to open an issue or reach out via GitHub.
+For questions or collaboration, feel free to reach out via GitHub.